eftakhar-491/B-10_Assignment-12-Client/README.md

 - **JavaScript:** Programming language for adding interactivity to web pages.
 - **TailwindCSS:** Utility-first CSS framework for styling.
 - **React.js:** Frontend framework for building the user interface.
-- **SwiperJS:** Used for creating beautiful and interactive sliders.

 ## Installation